 Your world was most likely turned on its head when you brought your first baby home.
 Your identity stripped from you as you fumbled through learning to parent and wondering if you will ever sleep in blocks of longer then 3 hours at a time again!
 By the time you bring home baby number 2, particularly when you already have a little one at home, it is all about being practical.

 Here are 20 suggestions and tips to make the transition from 1 to 2 a little smoother, when your eldest is still little.
 It comes from my personal experience of having 2 under 2, along with input from other ParraParents mums in a similar boat.

 1Shower before your partner leaves for work

-Everything is easier if you have had a shower!
+Everything is easier if you’ve had a shower!
 If you feel better about yourself by putting on lip gloss and mascara then take the minute to ‘treat yourself’.

 2Always plan for what’s ahead

 Children have great timing.
 Baby and toddler often need an urgent nappy change just as you are trying to leave the house.
 Reduce those stress levels slightly by having bags packed ready to go early in the morning or even the night before.

 Another way to be organised ahead of time, is to lay out everyone’s clothes in advance.
 And to have a tub in the car with spares of the essentials, like a change of clothes for the kids, nappies, breast pads, bib and wipes.

 3Accept and ask for help